sunmockyang/zero-point-three/content/sections/05-Lilli.md

 In France where she studies, “I live fully Christian,” she said.
 “But here in Tunisia, I live hidden and almost in inexistence.”

-Her apartment in Paris has Christian books lying around.
+Lili said her apartment in Paris has Christian books lying around.
 Her Bible is open on her night table and her cross-necklace can freely drape around her neck.

 “I run, I sing, I go freely to church, I pray in the streets, I read the Bible in the park,” said Lili.
 “Everything related to my faith that I don’t do here, I do it there.”